stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

-- Results streaming
-  - diagnostics get cleared on run.
-They're not stored per-test.
-- Panel for _file_ tests
-- If I'm going to write a lot more of these parsers, I need some better tools
 - Parse stdout/stderr messages of python tests
 - Parse duration of python tests
 - More test integrations (and figure out how to simplify)
+- diagnostics get cleared on run.
+They're not stored per-test.

 ## Test window